 What Are You Cutting?

-The first, and likely most important question to ask yourself is what are you going to cut with these blades?
-Utility knives are multi-purpose instruments and these blades can cut just about anything.
+The first and likely most important question to ask yourself when finding the best utility knife blade is, what will you cut with these blades?
+Utility knives are multi-purpose instruments, and the blades can cut just about anything.
 But that doesn’t mean all blades cut all materials the same.

-The next thing to look at is the total quantity of blades included.
-Some brands sell their blades in packs of 5, 10, or even 20.
+The next thing to look at is the number of blades included.
+Some brands sell their blades in packs of 5, 10, or 20.
 But most manufacturers offer their blades in large quantities of 100 or more since they’re a disposable tool that many users go through pretty quickly.

 For us, the higher quantity is always the better bet.
 A single person can easily go through a 5-pack of blades in a few hours, but 100 blades will always last much longer.

-Quantity is only part of the equation though.
-You also have to consider how much you’re paying for those blades.
-There are some brands that sell 100 blades for a reasonable price, but other brands might charge twice that.
+The number of blades is only part of the equation, however.
+You also have to consider how much you’re paying for the blades.
+Some brands sell 100 blades for a reasonable price, but other brands might charge twice that.
 Are the blades twice as good?
 In our experience, the answer is usually no. So, in general, we’re looking for the most blades at the most affordable price.

-These are all important traits for a blade dispenser to have, but they don’t all perform these tasks to the same level.
-Some of the dispensers we used were great and allowed you to remove blades without any issues.
+These are all important traits for a blade dispenser, but they don’t all perform these tasks.
+Some of the dispensers we used were great and allowed you to remove blades without issues.
 Others were jamming constantly, making it frustrating and somewhat dangerous to remove blades.

 You should also consider how many blades the dispenser holds.
 Some blades came with dispensers that could hold 100 blades and safely dispense them.
 Others could only hold 5 or 10 blades.
-Smaller dispensers are great for keeping blades in your pocket so you have them on hand for when you need them.
-Larger dispensers are perfect for the toolbox, allowing you to keep plenty of blades on the job site so you never run out.
+Smaller dispensers are great for keeping blades in your pocket, so you have them on hand when you need them.
+Larger dispensers are perfect for the toolbox, allowing you to keep plenty of blades on the job site, so you never run out.

-While all of these blades serve the same basic function, they do so with varying degrees of effectiveness and longevity.
+While all these blades serve the same basic function, they do so with varying degrees of effectiveness and longevity.
 Since we go through so many blades, we had to find the best ones on the market.
-You’ve already read about them in our reviews, but we’re going to quickly summarize our favorites once again so they’re fresh in your mind.
+You’ve already read about them in our reviews, but we’ll quickly summarize our favorites again, so they’re fresh in your mind.

-Our top pick overall is the Goldblatt Utility Blades.
-They come in a great dispenser that allows you to safely take 1 or 5 blades with an indicator so you know when you’re running low.
+Our top pick for the best utility knife blade overall is the Goldblatt Utility Blades.
+They come in a great dispenser that allows you to take 1 or 5 blades and have an indicator so you know when you’re running low.
 The blades are made from durable SK2M steel with precision double-honed edges for durability.

-Looking for the best value?
+Looking for the best utility knife blade for the money?
 Check out the CRAFTSMAN CMHT11921A Utility Knife Blades.
-They’re affordably priced with a hard-plastic dispenser to keep them organized and a precision-honed edge that offers a long cutting life.
+They’re affordably priced with a hard-plastic dispenser to keep them organized and a precision-honed edge that provides a long cutting life.